Independent Bank Corp (Massachusetts) research snapshot

 Mean-reversion setup

-If INDB pulls back toward the 50-day or 200-day moving average zones without deterioration in deposits, NIM, Massachusetts credit data, CRE non-accruals, or capital ratios, compare the price weakness with the long-term earnings and dividend case.
+If INDB pulls back toward the 50-day or 200-day moving average zones without deterioration in deposits, NIM, Massachusetts credit data, CRE and office non-accruals, or capital ratios, compare the price weakness with the long-term earnings and dividend case.

 Dividend and income monitor